gitlost-murali/oldmemoirs/_posts/2021-12-16-people-manual.md

 ## My quirks

 * I’m an ambivert.
-I can party hard and enjoy my solitude as well.
+I can party hard and also enjoy my solitude as well.
 * My silence and lack of small talk may discomfort you.
 Please excuse me.
 * With all modesty, I don't get angry.